- + ABOUT UPSTATE

 Spanning 750-miles total and open year-round, the newly completed Empire State Trail is now the country’s longest multi-use state trail, with 75 percent of of the massive network featuring off-road trails ideal for cyclists, hikers, runners, cross-country skiers and snow-shoers.

 The trail is ideal for Everyone from the most experienced long-distance cyclists to family groups with children, and can be entered at hundreds of locations.
-It runs from New York City through the Hudson and Champlain Valleys, across the State, and then to Canada - and connects 20 regional trails to create a continuous signed route.
-Travelers can visit charming towns, take in breathtaking scenery, and discover unmatched destinations, all while enjoying the Great Outdoors.
+It starts in New York City, runs through the Hudson and Champlain Valleys, crosses the State, and ends in Canada - and connects 20 regional trails to create a continuous signed route.
+Hikers & bikers can visit charming towns and discover unmatched destinations, all while enjoying the Great Outdoors.

 Check Out Breweries along the Way